FREE DELIVERY ON ORDERS FROM £100

 This is a general guide on how to fit Climair wind deflectors to front windows with anti-trapping sensors.

-Fitting instructions can vary depending on the vehicle and the make of wind deflector so always follow the fitting instructions supplied with your specific wind deflectors.
+Fitting instructions can vary depending on the vehicle so always follow the fitting instructions supplied with your specific wind deflectors.

 Take extra care when removing the wind deflectors from the box and when fitting as some edges and corners can be sharp.